amv/serverless-slack-invite-api/README.md

 ## Add Slack API token and domain to your Serverless environment

-Enter the project directory:

-    $ cd serverless-slack-invite-api
-    $ npm install

-Edit your `serverless.yml` and replace the following variables with your data: `service`, `slack_domain`, `slack_token`.
+Edit your `serverless.yml` and replace the following variables with your data: `slack_domain`, `slack_token`.
 There is a `# NOTE` comment above the variables so that you can find them easier.

 ## Deploy API to AWS Lambda